dhruvshrinet1/Air-prediction-multivariate-regression/README.md

 # multivariate-regression
-implementing multivariate regression from scratch
+implementing multivariate regression from scratch on air prediction data